 In recent years the “Alternative Measures of Labor Underutilization” published by the U.S. Bureau of Labor Statistics have grown in popularity as statistics for identifying slack in the labor market.
 These alternative measures, commonly identified by a “U” in front of a number from 1 to 6, provide both more narrowly (U-1 and U-2) and more broadly (U-4, U-5, and U-6) defined estimates of labor underutilization than the official unemployment rate (identified as U-3).
 The various measures range from very narrow to very broad definitions of “underutilization,” relative to the official definition of unemployment.

 Finally, the broadest measure of labor underutilization, U-6, includes not only all unemployed and marginally attached persons, but also those employed part time for economic reasons.
 This latter group provides an objective measure of a portion of the underemployed (the so-called “involuntary part-time workers”).
 The BLS defines “part-time workers” as those who worked less than 35 hours during the reference week of the Current Population Survey.
 To be classified as employed part time for economic reasons, an individual must also be working part time because of poor business conditions or because of the inability to find full-time work and must want and be available for full-time work.
 Involuntary part-time employment does not capture all underemployed, such as those whose education may qualify them for a more highly skilled position.
 However, these types of underemployment are fairly subjective and more difficult to quantify.
-Using the broadest measure of labor underutilization tracked by the BLS, U-6, 22.5 percent of the civilian labor force plus the marginally attached was either unemployed, marginally attached to the labor force, or underemployed in May 2020.
-Oregon’s U-6 was at a record low of 7.4 percent in January 2020 and reached a previous high of 20.1 percent in April 2010.
+Using the broadest measure of labor underutilization tracked by the BLS, U-6, 13.8 percent of the civilian labor force plus the marginally attached was either unemployed, marginally attached to the labor force, or underemployed in September 2020.
+Oregon’s U-6 was at a record low of 7.4 percent in January 2020 and reached a record high of 23.4 percent in April 2020.